 Law enforcement officials initially said Mr. Sicknick was struck with a fire extinguisher, but weeks later, police sources and investigators were at odds over whether he was hit.
 Medical experts have said he did not die of blunt force trauma, according to one law enforcement official.

-The Times’ story update resulted in a round of stories about it, primarily in right-leaning outlets.
-“New York Times quietly updates story that spread now-debunked claim about police officer Brian Sicknick’s death,” a headline on the Blaze website reported.
+When the New York Times updated their story that originally reported Sicknick was hit with a fire extinguisher, it resulted in a round of stories about the update, primarily in right-leaning outlets.
+"New York Times quietly updates story that spread now-debunked claim about police officer Brian Sicknick's death," a headline on the Blaze website reported.

-No further details about the circumstances of Sicknick’s death have been forthcoming from official sources, as of this writing.
 On Jan.
-7, Capitol Police issued a news release stating Sicknick “was injured while physically engaging with protesters, and passed away at 9:30 p.m. the following day “due to injuries sustained while on-duty.”
+7, Capitol Police had issued a news release stating Sicknick "was injured while physically engaging with protesters, and passed away at 9:30 p.m. the following day "due to injuries sustained while on-duty."

 Capitol Police said in that news release that Sicknick collapsed after returning to his division office the day of the assault on the Capitol, then was taken to a local hospital, where he died the following night.

-Sicknick’s wasn’t the only law enforcement death.
+Sicknick's wasn't the only law enforcement death that immediately followed the riot.
 Police were overwhelmed and overrun, and outnumbered officers tried to fend off rioters who were assaulting them from all sides.
 Roughly 140 police officers were injured, some seriously.
-Two other Capitol police officers, Howard Liebengood and Jeffrey Smith, took their own lives in the days following the attack.
+Two other officers, Howard Liebengood of the Capitol Police and Jeffrey Smith of the Metropolitan Police, took their own lives in the days following the attack.

 The U.S. Department of Justice announced on March 15, 2021, that two men, Julian Elie Khater and George Pierre Tanios, were arrested and charged with counts related to violence at the Capitol including assaulting police officers.
 The men are accused of spraying three officers, including Sicknick, with an unknown chemical substance.